c3rb3ru5d3d53c/binlex/docs/processors.md

 ## Lifecycle

-Binlex can call these hooks during graph construction:
+Binlex can call these hooks during processing:

 - `on_instruction(...)` for each instruction
 - `on_block(...)` for each block
 - `on_function(...)` for each function
 - `on_graph(...)` after the graph is complete
+- `on_complete(...)` after all processor stages have completed

 The `on_*` hooks are optional.
 Return `None` to skip output.